 The District was established in 1966 under the Arizona Community College Law of 1966.
 During the first year of instruction, 1968, classes were held at various sites in Prescott.
+The District celebrated its 50th anniversary in the fall of 2018 with six distinct community celebrations.
 The first buildings were dedicated in February, 1970 on 100 acres in Prescott that were once part of historic Fort Whipple.
 To better serve the growing communities on the east side of Yavapai County, the Verde Valley Campus was established in 1975 on 120 acres in Clarkdale.
-Yavapai College education centers are located in Chino Valley, Prescott Valley, Sedona, and Cordes Junction, and include the Career & Technical Education Center, located near the Prescott Airport.
+Yavapai College education centers are located in Chino Valley, Prescott Valley, Sedona, and include the Career & Technical Education Center, located near the Prescott Airport.